georgederpa/georgederpa/index.md

 **Hi!
 I'm George Derpanopoulos**

-I'm a Senior Consultant at FTI Consulting's Dispute Advisory Services group (Forensic and Litigation Consulting practice) in Los Angeles (Century City).
-Prior to joining FTI, I was a PhD candidate in Political Science and an MS candidate in Statistics at UCLA, where I conducted research on authoritarian regimes, political violence, network analysis, machine learning, and financial portfolio theory.
+I'm a Director at FTI Consulting's Dispute Advisory Services group (Forensic and Litigation Consulting practice) in Los Angeles, CA. Prior to joining FTI, I was a PhD and MS candidate at UCLA, where I conducted research on Political Economy and Statistics.
+This website hosts most of the research I conducted while at UCLA, as well as some of my teaching material.

-Read more about my research [here](/research).
+Though I have moved away from the research topics and methodologies contained in this website, feel free to reach out if you have any comments or questions.
+Apologies for any delays in my response, as I only check my UCLA email periodically, and work commitments prevent me from devoting too much time to research.